NgoJunHaoJason/book-summaries/the_software_craftsman.md

 Secondly, complexity in our code is highlighted by the complexity in maintaining and writing new tests.

-Using TDD provides a far shorter and objective feedback loop on the design of our code as compared to design reviews, and that is value to the business.
+Using TDD provides a far shorter and objective feedback loop on the design of our code as compared to design reviews.

 ### Continuous Integrations

-TODO :persevere:
+In a large project, we can have multiple teams spread across different locations and time zones making changes to the same code base.

+Continuous integration, combined with automated tests, helps ensure that the application does not break after someone introduce a change.

 ### Pair Programming